mrKappa27/aws-bootcamp-cruddur-2023/journal/week2.md

 I registered a free tier account on Honeycomb and sent the traces to that service + did all the tasks you did on the live.
 I configured AWS X-Ray for receiving the traces from the application + did extra steps as shown in the follow up video.
 I added AWS Cloudwatch module to the backend codebase for sending logs to a `Log Group` in AWS Cloudwatch.
-I created a Rollbar account
+I created a Rollbar account and I integrated the code for sending events and errors to the platform.
-TODO: Rollbar
+For all of these services I've used their web interface (for AWS also the CLI) for reading and consulting my sent records.

 ## HoneyComb
 Follow the Honeycomb instructions for creating a new dataset in Python.